 What is the GoodGiving Challenge?

 The GoodGiving Challenge is a week-long online giving challenge for local nonprofits hosted by Blue Grass Community Foundation and Smiley Pete Publishing.
-This year marks the 10th anniversary of the GoodGiving Challenge.
-Since it’s beginning, the GoodGiving Challenge has raised over $10 million for local nonprofits!
+This year marks the 11th anniversary of the GoodGiving Challenge.
+Since its beginning, the GoodGiving Challenge has raised over $14.1 million for local nonprofits!

-This year’s GoodGiving Challenge is from December 1-7.
+This year’s GoodGiving Challenge is from November 30 to December 6.

 Give Strategically to Maximize Your Impact

-Each day of the Good GivingChallenge from December 1-7 brings a new and exciting set of matching challenges and prizes that will go a long way toward helping local families find strength and stability through homeownership, especially when you give on strategic days.
+Each day of the Good GivingChallenge from November 30 to December 6 brings a new and exciting set of matching challenges and prizes that will go a long way toward helping local families find strength and stability through homeownership, especially when you give on strategic days.